 In our last blog post, we discussed the history of dentures, or false teeth.
 In this blog post, we’ll continue our denture series and explain in detail how to care for your dentures.

-The Century Dental family consists of three offices in New Jersey to conveniently serve you.
-Located in Eatontown, Jackson, and Pine Beach, our friendly and experienced staff offers general dentistry, cosmetic dentistry, and restorative dentistry, including dentures and partial dentures.
+The Century Dental family consists of two offices in New Jersey to conveniently serve you.
+Located in Eatontown and Jackson, our friendly and experienced staff offers general dentistry, cosmetic dentistry, and restorative dentistry, including dentures and partial dentures.
 Continue reading below, and then give us a call today to schedule an appointment!

 HOW TO CARE FOR YOUR DENTURES